Second Balkan War: Greek offensive

-The Greek army was exhausted and faced logistical difficulties, but resisted strenuously and launched local counter-attacks.
+The Greek army was exhausted and faced logistical difficulties, but resisted strenuously and launched local counterattacks.
 By 30 July, the Bulgarian army downscaled its attacks, having to repulse Greek counterattacks on both sides.
 On the eastern flank, the Greek army launched a counterattack towards Mehomia through the Predela pass.
 The offensive was stopped by the Bulgarians on the eastern side of the pass and fighting ground to a stalemate.
-On the western flank, an offensive was launched against Tsarevo Selo with the objective of reaching the Serbian lines.
-This failed and the Bulgarian army continued advancing, especially in the south.
+On the western flank, an offensive was launched against Tsarevo Selo to reach the Serbian lines.
+This failed, and the Bulgarian army continued advancing, especially in the south.
 However, after three days of fighting at the sectors of Pehchevo and Mahomia, the Greek forces retained their positions.

 Romanian intervention

 Romania mobilized its army on 5 July 1913, intending to seize Southern Dobruja, and declared war on Bulgaria on 10 July.
-In a diplomatic circular that said, "Romania does not intend either to subjugate the polity nor defeat the army of Bulgaria", the Romanian government endeavoured to allay international concerns about its motives and about increased bloodshed.
+In a diplomatic circular that said, "Romania does not intend either to subjugate the polity nor defeat the army of Bulgaria," the Romanian government endeavoured to allay international concerns about its motives and about increased bloodshed.
 According to Richard Hall, "[t]he entrance of Romania into the conflict made the Bulgarian situation untenable [and t]he Romanian thrust across the Danube was the decisive military act of the Second Balkan War."

 On the day of Romania's declaration, 80,000 men of the 5th Corps under General Ioan Culcer invaded Dobruja, occupying a front from Tutrakan to Balchik.
 The corps cavalry occupied the port city of Varna until it was clear that there would be no Bulgarian resistance.
 On the night of 14–15 July, the Danube Army under Prince Ferdinand crossed into Bulgaria at Oryahovo, Gigen and Nikopol.
 The initial occupation completed, Romanian forces were divided into two groups: one advanced westward, towards Ferdinand (now Montana), and the other advanced southwestward, towards Sofia, the Bulgarian capital, everywhere preceded by a wide fan of cavalry troops in reconnaissance.